pd102022/pallabdas.github.io/_pages/about.md

 ---

 <span style="color: Grey; font-size: 18px; text-align: justify;">
-An enthusiastic and accomplished researcher with a PhD in Chemical Engineering from IIT Guwahati.
-Proficient in investigating and working out solutions, with knowledge in dealing with intricate physical issues and currently employed as a research fellow at one of the top institutes, NTU Singapore, in the area of electronic waste recycling for material recovery by developing sustainable technology.
-Seeking to apply talents and experience in a demanding role to progress both professionally and personally.
+-Seasoned professional with a doctoral degree in Chemical Engineering from IIT Guwahati, offering a strong background in tackling intricate technical challenges and solving complex problems.
+-Currently serving as a Research Fellow at NTU Singapore, specializing in the development of sustainable technologies for material recovery from electronic waste.
+Eager to apply academic prowess and hands-on experience to contribute to industry-specific projects and drive professional growth.
 </span>

 ## <span style="color: blue;">Professional Experience </span>